ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 2. Select the number of shares and the threshold value for the secret sharing scheme.
 3. Perform the secret sharing process by dividing the secret value into shares.
 4. Distribute the shares to the participating BPI Subjects.
-Reconstruct the secret value using the required number of shares (threshold).
+5. Reconstruct the secret value using the required number of shares (threshold).
-5. Verify that the reconstructed secret value matches the original secret value.
+6. Verify that the reconstructed secret value matches the original secret value.
-6. Modify one of the shares and attempt to reconstruct the secret value.
+7. Modify one of the shares and attempt to reconstruct the secret value.
-7. Confirm that the reconstruction fails, indicating the integrity of the secret has been compromised.
+8. Confirm that the reconstruction fails, indicating the integrity of the secret has been compromised.
-8. Change the number of shares or the threshold value and repeat the secret sharing and reconstruction process.
+9. Change the number of shares or the threshold value and repeat the secret sharing and reconstruction process.
-9. Utilize different cryptographic algorithms supported by the BPI for secret sharing and repeat steps 1. through 8.
+9. Repeat steps 1. through 9. for all cryptographic algorithms supported by the BPI for secret sharing.

 Passing Criteria: